 Once you have gathered your required credentials, you can follow the steps in the next section.

 In the Platform UI, select Sources from the left navigation bar to access the Sources workspace.
-The Catalog screen displays a variety of sources for which you can create an account with.
+The Catalog screen displays a variety of sources with which you can create an account.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search bar.

 Under the Adobe applications category, select Marketo Engage.
 Then, select Add data to create a new Marketo dataflow.

 The Connect Marketo Engage account page appears.
 On this page, you can either use a new account or access an existing account.

 If you are creating a new account, select New account.
 On the input form that appears, provide an account name, an optional description, and your Marketo authentication credentials.
 When finished, select Connect to source and then allow some time for the new connection to establish.